myersm0/deep-littre/docs/known-limitations.md

 ## Entete markup is flattened into header notes

 `entry_header` emits the entete material that is neither the entry's pronunciation nor a label qualifying it as `<note type="header">`, one note per contiguous run.
-Loose text, an `<indent>`, a cross-reference, and the pronunciation and label of a further headword form all belong to the run they sit in; a run printing no letter or digit is just separator punctuation, it doesn't carry anything.
+Loose text, an `<indent>`, a cross-reference, and the pronunciation and label of a further headword form all belong to the run they sit in; a run printing no letter or digit is separator punctuation and carries nothing.

 The note does not carry the type of a `<semantique>` inside it. `inline_from` builds the note through `gather_node!`, which has no branch for `<semantique>` and so recurses and absorbs the text.
 The printed label survives; the fact that Gannaz typed it does not.